tkaczmarzyk/specification-arg-resolver/README.md

 </dependency>
 ```

-If a new version is not yet available in the central repository, you can grab it from my private repo:
+If a new version is not yet available in the central repository (or you need a SNAPSHOT version), you can grab it from my private repo:

 ```xml
 <repository>